 So I'll admit I didn't know much about Lady Gaga going into this.
 I knew she had a great voice but the only song of hers that caught my interest was her song with Big Man on sax, The Edge of Glory.

-On the hand other I am big fan of Lukas Nelson.
+On the hand other I am a big fan of Lukas Nelson.
 We've seen him at ACL and Willie's Picnics.
 He plays all the guitar on the album, he and his band Promise of the Real backed up Bradley Cooper in the movie and he co-wrote many of the songs.
 I read that Bradley Cooper spent two years learning guitar to play the role and he does sing but it's Lukas we hear on the record.
 In this little video, Bradley, Lukas and Gaga talk about how the sound came together.

 The first song that grabbed my attention was Maybe It's Time, which is Bradley Cooper singing and Lukas Nelson playing guitar.
 In the movie Jack (Bradley Cooper) plays it at the end of the night at the drag club, with just the club owner, the bartender, one drag queen, and Ally (Lady Gaga) watching.
 It's an instant American classic: